elixir7/react-exercise-weatherAPI/README.MD

 Refactor to ES6
 Use Webpack instead of browserify
 Update Day view with larger icons
+Instead of having loading state to render the spinning loader, just use else statement when rendering today and futureweatherbox.

 ### Done
 Start-view for the user to read how it works and if they want to use Geolocation or search by city. (check)